timescale/docs/timescaledb/how-to-guides/configuration/postgres-config.md

 When you have made changes to the configuration file, the new configuration is not applied immediately.
-The configuration file is reloaded whenever the server receives a `SIGHUP` sugnal, or you can manually reload the file uses the `pg_ctl` command.
+The configuration file is reloaded whenever the server receives a `SIGHUP` signal, or you can manually reload the file uses the `pg_ctl` command.

 ## Setting parameters at the command prompt